edinburgh-napier/set09121/lectures/lecture10.md

 - Game Codebases Get Big Fast <!-- .element: class="fragment" -->
 - Taming and maintaing it tests your ability as a Software Engineer <!-- .element: class="fragment" -->
 - We've covered some Software Patterns that you can pull out of your toolbox to help.
 These help solve small isolated design problems. <!-- .element: class="fragment" -->
-- When it comes to pulling it all together as one giant moving thing, you need to think about the grand design of your Engine <!-- .element: class="fragment" -->
+- Use standard approaches to deal with complexity: abstraction, decoupling, encapsulation <!-- .element: class="fragment" -->
-- This means separating your gameplay logic from the Generic Engine logic. <!-- .element: class="fragment" -->
+- E.g. separating your gameplay logic (jump!) from the core engine logic (load a file!). <!-- .element: class="fragment" -->

 ---